Common questions from restaurant and small business owners comparing POS costs, with straight answers, not sales copy.

 Can I use a mobile phone as a cheap POS system?

 Yes.
 SumUp, Zettle, Square, and Loyverse all run on Android and iOS with a paired card reader.
 For businesses that only need occasional sales or operate at markets, events, or mobile service calls, a phone-based mobile POS is the cheapest route.
-Total hardware cost of $39–$79 and $0/month in software fees.
+Total hardware cost of $39 to $79 and $0/month in software fees.

 What should I look for in a cheap POS system?